iainctduncan/scheme-for-max-cookbook/editor-integration/README.md

   port = 7777
   # read all of stdin and put in one string
   contents = "\n".join( sys.stdin.readlines() )
+  # surround in a begin to allow evaling more than one s-exps in one go
+  contents = "(begin %s)" % contents
   # send as a raw string
   liblo.send(liblo.Address(port), contents)
   # you could also preface the raw contents to make various osc messages